Find Affordable College Courses

 15 Yearly Graduations

 The University of Tampa is the 14th most popular school in the nation for students seeking a master's degree in criminology.
 Each year, around 9,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $29,162 per year, while in-state graduate students, on average, pay $11,934 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to criminology majors at UT.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $31,162 per year, while in-state graduate students, on average, pay $12,762 per year.
+During the most recent year for which we have data, 15 people received their master's degree in criminology from UT.
+About 80% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in criminology at The University of Tampa make a median salary of 48,720.

 #14